Explore 3 & Maker 3 vs Cameo 4 - An updated Silhouette vs Cricut comparison!

 The Cricut one does say it is dishwasher friendly to be fair, which a lot of the other permanent vinyl you get isn’t.
 But you could probably find another brand or find a way to seal it and still be cheaper than the below stuff!

-If you do want some good alternative vinyl suppliers by the way, I do have a list here on my website that covers the UK, US, Canada, Australia, New Zealand, Germany & Switzerland, check it out below…
+If you do want some good alternative vinyl suppliers by the way, I do have a list here in my Members Only Area which covers the UK, US, Canada, Australia, New Zealand, Germany & Switzerland.
+Check it out below…

 And maybe down the line, other companies will find come out with their own version of smart materials, as otherwise they are going to be missing out on sales.
 We’ll see!
 Or you may be able to find a work around yourself.